oliivercdiaz/emby-autosync-bot/README.md

-# 🎬 Emby AutoSync Bot — Final PRO
+# 🎬 Emby AutoSync Bot

 A smart **Telegram** assistant for **Emby**: search titles on **TMDb**, create safe `.strm` files, **show posters & synopsis**, and **refresh metadata** automatically so your library stays up to date — hands‑free.